sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

 	* On Left side you have **Server Roles** -> Select **public** and **sysadmin** and check in **User Mapping** whether **public** is selected or not and click **OK**

 	* So till now we have an application content in appserver and database in Database Server.
-Fianlly we have setup the NSG Outbound rule which we have deleted earlier to Database Server through portal.
+Fianlly we have to setup the NSG Outbound rule which we have deleted earlier to Database Server through portal.

 	* In Azure Portal Click on the resource group which we just created and in the resources click on **dbNsg** and click on **All Settings** and Outbound security rules and click on add and fill the details as below: